 “I-I’m going now!
 T-Thanks!”
 And he successfully escaped.

-Now I can deal with them without any witnesses, thought Jihun, straightening fingers.
-However, when he finished and bullies run away, he could have sworn he saw a car leaving the alley.
-Eventually he shrugged, put on the earphones and returned home.
+Now I can deal with them without any witnesses, Jihun thought, straightening fingers.
+However, when he finished and bullies ran away, he could have sworn he saw a car leaving the alley.
+Eventually he shrugged, put on the earphones, and returned home.

 A week later he was walking the same path to the school, when someone blocked his way.
 Bullies from that time came to get revenge.
 Jihun rolled up his sleeves, ready to fight, when he saw that they brought friends.